cfpb/jenkins-shared-libraries/README.md

 These shared libraries may be accessed one of three ways:
 1. Add this repo to 'Global Pipeline Libraries' in the Jenkins UI.
-1. Include a `libraries` blocking in declarative pipeline syntax.
+1. Include a `libraries` block in declarative pipeline syntax.
 1. Include this library in an `@Library` statement in a Pipeline script.

 ### Global Pipeline Libraries